 Applications to the Criminal Cases Review Commission

 Public funding under the Advice and Assistance Scheme is available for applications to the CCRC if the applicant is financially eligible and the case is deemed to merit work under public funds.
 Only solicitors with a Contract for general criminal or appeal work with the Legal Aid Agency (LAA) can undertake such work under this scheme.
+Please note that this is free to applicants - there is no cost to them.

 The financial limitations of the scheme are severe.
 There is a capital limit starting from £1000 and a weekly disposable income limit of £99 (with some account taken of dependents).
 In addition the income and capital of the potential client’s partner are taken into account even if the individual is in prison and has been for many years unless they consider themselves to be separated.